benyap/react-starter-kit-semantic-ui/README.md

 The Semantic UI styling assets are kept in the `src/semantic-ui` folder.
 The built and minified assets are output to the `src/semantic/dist` folder, where they can be imported to the application using the `src/app/styles/_semantic.scss` file.
 The files inside `src/semantic-ui/src/site` can be used to customise the look and feel of the site.
 The other files in the `semantic-ui` directory should not need to be modified.

 The files inside `src/app` can be customised in any way to build your application.
-The files `webpack.config.js` and `package.json` contain the scripts that build the project.
+The files `webpack.*.js` and `package.json` contain the scripts that build the project.

 ```
     .
-    ├── config/                      # Environemnt variables for the dev and prod build
     ├── src/
     │   ├── app/
     │   │   ├── components/...       # Custom components